 Katherine Ives has worked in Highgate at Lauderdale House since 1998, where she is Director having guided the organisation through a £2.5million refurbishment.
 Over the years she has felt privileged to be part of the committed and active Highgate community.
 She has produced theatre and cabaret shows at Upstairs at the Gatehouse, has been involved with the Waterlow Park Trust Advisory Group since its inception and runs the local 'Breakfast Network' of Highgate venues and organisations.
 Katherine started out as a solicitor in the City and West End, and having 'served' eight years decided arts management was a more interesting career.
 She is on the Board of Pursued by a Bear Theatre Company and Above the Stag Theatre.
-She is excited at the potential the heritage organisations and local businesses to benefit Highgate and improve the lives of local people.
+She is excited at the potential the Highgate Neighbourhood Forum offers for bringing together arts, cultural, educational and heritage organisations and local businesses to benefit Highgate and improve the lives of local people.

-Peter Jacobs and his wife have lived on the Holly Lodge Estate for 46 years, his daughters starting their education at St Michaels.
-He was a Marketing Researcher and on retirement in 2000 busied himself for twelve years as the treasurer of an international sports federation.

-He has been a member of the Holly Lodge Estate Committee for some seventeen years, having served as its treasurer from 2008 to 2019 and as a trustee for ten years until 2020 when he retired on term.
+Peter Jacobs and his wife have lived on the Holly Lodge Estate for 47 years, his daughters starting their education at St Michaels.
+He was a Marketing Researcher and on retirement in 2000 busied himself for 12 years as the treasurer of an international sports federation.
+He has been a member of the Holly Lodge Estate Committee for some 18 years, having served as its treasurer from 2008 to 2019 and as a trustee for ten years until 2020 when he retired on term.
 He has been a member of the Holly Lodge Consultative Conservation Committee for over a decade.
-He is a co-opted current member of the HNF committee.
+He is a current member of the HNF committee.

-Anne Jamieson, a retired social science academic, has lived in Highgate for 18 years.
+Anne Jamieson, a retired social science academic, has lived in Highgate for 19 years.
 She was a founder member of the HNF and chaired the Social and Community group through its work for the HNF Plan.
 She is keen to develop Highgate as a community, to involve those socially excluded, and to promote closer intergenerational relations.
-She set up and volunteers for the HNF Drop-in service 'Coffee & Computers', engaging the Highgate Society, Jackson's Lane and the Highgate School in what has become popular, regular events for the digitally excluded.
-She volunteered at the Mary Feilding home and the Highgate Literary & Scientific Institution, where she is Chair of the Education Committee.
+She set up and volunteers for the HNF Drop-in service 'Coffee & Computers', engaging the Highgate Society, Jacksons Lane and the Highgate School in what has become popular, regular events for the digitally excluded.
+She volunteered at the Mary Feilding home and the Highgate Literary & Scientific Institution, where she is a member of the Education Committee as well as the Management Committee.